With your help, we can protect half of Manitoba's wildspaces for future generations of people and wildlife.

 Little Limestone Lake

 Little Limestone Lake, located approximately 450 Km north of Winnipeg, along the highway to Thompson, Manitoba, is the biggest and best marl, colour-changing lake in the world!
-CPAWS is working in partnership with Mosakahiken Cree Nations to ensure a sufficient area around the lake is protected so the water body’s ecology remains intact and the needs of local communities are met.
+CPAWS worked in partnership with Mosakahiken Cree Nations to establish Little Limestone Lake Provincial Park in 2007.
+The next step is to ensure a sufficient area around the lake is protected so the water body’s ecology remains intact and the needs of local communities are met.

 Campaign